China is reporting the biggest coronavirus outbreak it has seen in two months

 For nearly two months, there had been almost no new cases of coronavirus reported in Beijing.
 But on Friday, one new case was reported, a number that rose dramatically on Saturday.

 Contact tracing suggests that the cases originated at Xinfadi, one of the largest food markets in Asia.
-How the coronavirus came to Xinfadi is unclear; however, government officials have begun to blame travelers for the new infections.
+How the coronavirus arrived at Xinfadi is unclear; however, government officials have begun to attribute the new infections to foreign travelers.

 “Our preliminary assessment is the virus came from overseas,” Yang Peng, a government epidemiologist, told state media, according to Reuters.
 “We still can’t determine how it got here.
 It might’ve been on contaminated seafood or meat, or spread from the feces of people inside the market.”

-The capital quickly took measures to alert the public and control virus spread with what officials have described as a “wartime” approach.
+The capital quickly took measures to alert the public and control the spread of the virus with what officials have described as a “wartime” approach.
 “Beijing has entered an extraordinary period,” city spokesman Xu Hejian said at a conference, per Reuters.

 Authorities closed Xinfadi, locked down nearly a dozen residential communities near the market, and installed a fence to block a road leading to a group of apartment buildings, according to the Associated Press.
 Other neighborhoods in Beijing have been deemed to be at medium risk for the spread, and at least 10 Chinese cities have told residents to not visit the capital.